 The presence of the two most relevant holy men would confirm the king’s religious mandate and draw attention away from myself and my role as reagent.
 The gravitas of both theologians would also press a degree of restraint upon the crowd and force them to bare many insults without outburst: insults being an unavoidable design flaw of the royal court.
 The Mitirangu would be offend that the Queen, a Mitirangu herself, was not at the table, but the proud Ator Lords would be unable to accept any woman, much less a Mitirangu, to be seated while they ate.
 The placement of the Priest of Bell’ra on the king’s right might suggest to some that the King is going to favor the Mitirangu religion, but you can’t please everyone.
 Indeed better that those of wealth and power in the kingdom talk about the respective roles of the two churches in the new government and whether or not the Queen be seated or standing than discuss how I will handle the regency.

 During the banquet, things were going well.
 The clique of newly established Mitirangu lords sat on the left side of the hall.
 Though they dressed their ethnic part, wearing long shapless sepia shiffs, sandles and carrying heavy walking staves I knew better then to dismiss them as peasants.
 These men were not naïve to Ator ways such as the servants I had enlisted nor were they new to the halls of power.
 They were only new to the hall as occupied this royal line.
 These were the wealthy “Big-men” or children of the wealthy Big-men that had ruled Parna before the Ator conquest.
 They’d possessed enough political savvy to maneuver themselves back into the halls of power within a generation of being disposed.
-It was one their daughters that had married the prince, who is now king, in an effort to unify the Mitirangu and Ator interests in management of land.
+It was one their daughters that had married the prince, who is now king, in an effort to unify the Mitirangu and Ator interests regarding the management of land.